sanghack81/sanghack81.github.io/index.md

 ---
 layout: home
 ---
+- (Apr 2018) I am now a postdoc at Purdue with Prof. Bareinboim.
 - (Jan 2018) I successfully defended my PhD dissertation.
-- (Jan 2018) I will defend my PhD thesis
 - (Aug 2017) I presented our papers in UAI 2017 and Causality Workshop@UAI, Sydney.
 - (Jun 2017) Two papers are accepted at UAI 2017.